 Sanford knows the importance of having a strong counseling program in school matters.
 We have a full-time counselor for each division.
 To learn more about our counseling program, go to Sanford School's School Counseling page.

-Courtney Gregor is the Middle School Counselor & Learning Services Coordinator.
+Courtney Gregor is the Middle School counselor & learning services coordinator.
 She received her bachelor's degree in Psychology from Franklin and Marshall College and a master's degree in School and Mental Health Counseling from the University of Pennsylvania.
 She also has a National Counselors Certification.
-Also, Courtney is the head swim coach at Sanford.
+In addition to serving students as a counselor, Courtney is the head swim coach at Sanford.

-Skye Rashkind is the Lower School Counselor & Learning Services Coordinator.
-Skye Rashkind has been an educator for 25 years in a variety of roles and school communities.
-She has taught at the elementary school level, has been a museum educator, an admissions counselor, a tutor, and is now the Lower School Counselor and Learning Support Coordinator at Sanford.
-Skye holds a B.A. in Psychology from Dickinson College, a M.A.T. in Elementary Education from Brown University, and a M.Ed. in School Counseling from Wilmington University.
+Skye Rashkind is the Lower School counselor & learning services coordinator.
+Skye has been an educator for 25 years in a variety of roles and school communities.
+She has taught at the elementary school level, has been a museum educator, an admissions counselor, and a tutor.
+Skye holds a B.A. in Psychology from Dickinson College, an M.A.T. in Elementary Education from Brown University, and an M.Ed. in School Counseling from Wilmington University.

 Sarah Satinsky is the Upper School counselor & learning services coordinator.
 Sarah is a Licensed Professional Counselor of Mental Health (LPCMH) in Delaware and was in private practice in Texas before moving into the school counseling world.
 She earned her bachelor's degree from The University of Texas at Austin and received her master's degree from Southern Methodist University.